Dwight

 Bois Carré and the refuge Intercommunale

-Some weeks ago we got some poignant photos of forestry refuges in the Marchairuz region, so today we're out to get another one, and tomorrow we'll see about improving at least one of the earlier ones.
+Some weeks ago we got some poignant photos of forestry refuges in the Marchairuz region, so today we're out to get another one, and tomorrow we'll go back to some of the earlier ones.
 Here we're heading out past the farm at Pré de Bière north of the Marchairuz road, trotting along about three times faster than in the horrific new snow last week.

 Our guide is spending more time shooting off holiday snaps than getting us to our objective.